asherAgs/amzSear/docs/cli/README.md

 ```
 $ amzsear 'Harry Potter' -p 2 -i 35 --output json
 ```
-In this final example a Json object of the item at index 35 on page 2 is displayed.
+In this final example a JSON object of the item at index 35 on page 2 is displayed.